Looking for Merci

 “Must be an emergency.
 He came and got his wife, too, before we even started serving.
 I managed, but Lord I hope they alright.
 You know they got family that’s been on the sick and shut-in for months now.”

-“You looking all sad, chile, you miss your lil friend don’t you?”
-Mama nudged me with her hip.
-I bit my lip to hide the tremble.
+“What’s going on with you?
+You miss your lil friend don’t you?”
+Mama nudged Whitney with her hip as Whitney bit her lip to hide the tremble.

 “I’m so glad you didn’t get caught up in all that.
 It’s always the quiet ones.
 Lord knows what I’d do if you got into some mess,” Mama sighed.

-We went back to work without more discussion.
-I knew better than to ask more.
-Every so often, Mama looked over her shoulder at me a little longer than usual.
-I froze, but the stern stare faded into a smile as she looked me up and down, satisfied that I’d managed to stay away from whatever mess Merci had gotten into.
-I shook knowing she might find out one day I liked that kinda mess.
+They went back to work without more discussion because Whitney knew better than to ask.
+Every so often, Mama looked over her shoulder at Whitney a little longer than usual.
+The stern stare faded into a smile as she looked Whitney up and down, satisfied that she’d managed to stay away from whatever mess Merci had gotten into.
+Whitney didn’t face her, afraid that she might see it in her face that Whitney liked that kind of mess too.
+The grease with the chicken started to roar.
+Mama thanked Whitney for her help with a fresh piece of pound cake and sent her out of her kitchen.

-20 years after part 1
+Part 2: 20 years after the kiss

-In her typical way, she flounced into the chair of a coffee-wine bar on the Upper East Side—the latest in the trend of, in her opinion, bullshit hipster mashups.
+In her typical way, she flounced into the chair of a coffee-wine bar on the Upper East Side—the latest in the trend of, in her opinion, bullshit-hipster-mashups.
 But the music was good, and the baristas were beautiful, so what was there to complain about?

 Merci sipped an emotional support Bordeaux in the bullshit-mashup-shop and waited.
 She flipped through receipts from her agenda - spa facial, the results of a phone call with her personal concierge to secure the Brunello Cucinelli and Pyer Moss items she had to have, and a 3-hour lunch.
 A triumphant and packed Tuesday, as usual.
 She turned the Cartier bracelet shaped like a nail wrapped around her delicate wrists as her phone buzzed with a reminder - BORING ASS DINNER at 7pm.

-As Merci sipped, her wife was in an office three blocks from there.
+As Merci sipped, she imagined what her wife must be up to right now in the office three blocks from there.
 More than likely fucking her Chief of Staff again.
-In 35…now 34 minutes…Merci would waft into the front door of her wife’s office and chit-chat with the receptionist about his kid’s track meets.
+In 35…now 34 minutes…Merci would waft into the front door of her wife’s office and chit-chat with the receptionist about his kid’s games.
 Her doting and loving wife would enter the reception area perfectly prompt, in an impeccable suit, with her Chief of Staff trailing behind her in last season’s shift dress.
 A hint of someone else’s lipgloss would linger when Merci kissed her wife hello.
+All three of them would get in a private car to go a few blocks on a beautiful summer evening.
+The Chief of Staff’s nonstop chatter in a voice that could best be compared to the piercing sound of the train’s emergency break would fill the time.

 At precisely 7 p.m., dinner with the board of god-knows-what to secure funding would drag on for hours.
 Merci would charm the golden geese in the room with her beauty, and she would sprinkle the conversation with a few hints of the business degree she never used.

-Her mind drifted, as it usually did, to her mother.
+She watched a group of women pass by arm in arm, with a fresh happy hour in their system, bellied over in rambunctious laughter.
+She silenced her jealousy with another long sip of wine.
+Her mind drifted, as it usually did, to her mother’s advice.
 Have your own, baby.
 Always have your own.
 Her mama warned her, and Merci, true to herself, had never listened.
-In the bullshit-mashup-shop, Merci longed to be down in that little town in Georgia again, with her feet in the grass and a fresh cup of sun tea with too much sugar that tasted like home.
+In the bullshit-mashup-shop, she longed to be down in that little town in Georgia again, with her feet in the grass and a fresh cup of sun tea with too much sugar that tasted like home.

 “I’d like to meet that wife of yours one day.
 You gon’ bring her down this way?” her mama asked softly on the last visit, in the way a woman spoke when she’d been robbed of her voice for too long.
 Merci was still not quite used to this level of acceptance.
 But she’d been without warmth for too long to turn it away.

 “Of course,” Merci said with a tense smile.
-The “when hell freezes over” was silent.
+The when hell freezes over was silent.

 Now that her daddy was dead, her mother found the courage to love Merci as she was, with all the things she wasn’t supposed to be.
-Fifteen years of silence collapsed with a solemn phone call on a Sunday morning.
+Too many years of silence collapsed with a solemn phone call on a Sunday morning.
 (Of course, the mighty Deacon died on a Sunday.)
-But that was all it took to bring it all back.
+But that was all it took to bring it all back from the box she buried it in in her mind.
 Her mother.
 The sun tea.
 The sound of the organ.
+And a kiss behind the sanctuary that tasted like pound cake and love.

-I’d prepared for everything and anything on these long assignments.The light blue button-up was probably a terrible choice in the heat, but I couldn’t risk not wearing my lucky color for this assignment.
-I took another look in the mirror.
-The ancestral force of Eco-Styler gel and prayer held my low ponytail in place against the summer humidity.
-You’d think by now I’d learn not to wear a press in the summertime, but Mama drilled into my head that the only way to be presentable was with a fresh press.
-At least I’d been sensible enough to wear a ponytail instead of loose curls.
+She’d prepared for everything and anything on these long assignments, but the light blue button-up was probably a terrible choice in the heat.
+It didn’t matter.
+Her lucky color was essential for this assignment.
+She took another look in the mirror.
+The ancestral force of Eco-Styler gel and prayer held her low ponytail in place against the summer humidity.
+You’d think by now she’d learned not to wear a press in the summertime, but Mama drilled into her head that it was the only way to be presentable for the Lord and anything else.

+The door tugged again.
+With the drying mission mostly successful, Whitney tucked her fan into the work bag.
+She still had 15 minutes, and every nerve buzzed as the clock ticked.
 The shop was relatively empty except for a table with a few blondes in athleisure and a scruff man hacking away at a computer with a baseball cap.
-The barista had bold features that should be on a magazine cover and perked up when I roamed around the store.
-Her skin was the color of burnt red clay.
+The barista had magazine-worthy features, with a burnt clay complexion.
 Her lips were full and supple, permanently puckered as if swollen from a kiss.
-Damnit.
-I didn’t turn away fast enough.
-Maybe she didn’t notice.
-I buried myself in the bagged ground coffee options until it was safe.
+She perked up when Whitney roamed around the store and caught the last moment of Whitney staring a bit too long.
+Damnit, she thought.
+Maybe she won’t notice.
+Whitney busied herself in the bagged ground coffee options until it was safe.

 “Thank you, I’m okay.
 Oh, that looks good.
-What’s that?”
-I asked, putting down the ground coffee and pointing to the baked goods display case.
+What’s that?” she asked, putting down the ground coffee and pointing to the baked goods display case.
 A thick pink rectangular cake was on a crisp white display stand under glass without a sign.
 It was stuck right between double fudge brownies and coffee cakes.

 “That’s new; it’s a pink lemon loaf cake.
 Would you like some?” the barista answered.

-I scrunched my nose.
+Whitney scrunched her nose.
 “Loaf cake?”

-I regained my composure and made it to the office with five minutes to spare.
+Whitney regained her composure and made it to the office with five minutes to spare.
 Some of the city was visible from the reception area.
 The sound of taxis and hoards of people felt far enough away that maybe they were all a fever dream.
-The receptionist greeted me and shared adorable stories about his kid's track meets on the walk to the opposite end of the office.
-I was glad it was fitted with plenty of monitors, whiteboards, and table space for me to do my best work.
+The receptionist greeted her and shared adorable stories about his kid's sports meets on the walk to the opposite end of the office.
+She was glad it was fitted with plenty of monitors, whiteboards, and table space for her best work.
 Even a tiny window let some light in.
-A lot of folks tried to stick me in some back closet even though I was the one saving their ass.
+A lot of folks tried to stick her in some back closet even though she was the one saving their ass.
+A quick rapt at the door startled her.

 “Ms. Robinson?
 Welcome.
 Glad you could make it,” a woman in a tailored grey suit, darkening the doorway.
 “I’m Robin, Founder and CEO.”